levi-cerra/new_ham_script/README.txt

 	b.
 Go to https://www.unitedstateszipcodes.org/zip-code-radius-map.php
 	c.
 Input the city and radius you desire
 	d.
 Copy and paste the returned list into a text file in the "zipcode_files\" folder
 	e.
-Change the second line of inputs.txt to the name of the zipcode list file
+Change the third line of inputs.txt to the name of the zipcode list file
 		- The code will only read one zipcode list file at a time, you can keep multiple in that folder though

-3. Change the input date that the code will use to return all ham licenses granted after
+3. Change the input dates to set the range that the code will use to return all ham licenses in that time frame
 	a.
-Go to the inputs.txt file and change the first line to the desired date
+Go to the inputs.txt file and change the first line to the desired start date
 	b.
+Change the second line to the desired end date
-Date must be in format MM/DD/YYYY
+	c.
+Dates must be in format MM/DD/YYYY

 4. Run the python script
 	a.
-I have found that it takes about 3 minutes to run on my machine, but times may vary
+I have found that it takes about 3 minutes to run on my machine for a years worth of hams, but times may vary

 5. Retrieve Outputs
 	a.
 Go to "outputs\" folder and open address_list_output.txt to see the list of addresses